harrisonchiu/firefox-css/README.md

 Mozilla seems to want to remove some CSS such as -moz; will update then.

 Works on Firefox 75 (latest stable version).\
-Tested on Windows, will test on Linux (Ubuntu) with (for different windows close buttons and movement).

 ### To-Do
 - [ ] Booksmarks bar